Apteco/py-apteco/docs/source/getting_started.rst

 .. code-block:: python

-   from apteco.session import login, Session
+   from apteco.session import login

-   credentials = login("https://my-site.com/OrbitAPI", "my_data_view", "jdoe")
+   my_session = login("https://my-site.com/OrbitAPI", "my_data_view", "my_system", "jdoe")
-   holidays = Session(credentials, "holidays")

 You will be asked to enter your password in the terminal, which won't be echoed.
 If Python is unable to ask for your password in this way,